plemeri/UACANet/README.md

   + You can evaluate generated prediction with `python run/Eval.py --config configs/UACANet-L.yaml`
   + You can also use `python Expr.py --config configs/UACANet-L.yaml` to train, generate prediction and evaluation in single command

-  + (optional) Download our best result checkpoint from following [URL](https://drive.google.com/file/d/1C5ag5X_gKR1IHW6fVAHdMggu7ilU1XbC/view?usp=sharing) for UACANet-L and UACANet-S.
+  + (optional) Download our best result checkpoint and pre-computed maps from following [URL](https://drive.google.com/file/d/1C5ag5X_gKR1IHW6fVAHdMggu7ilU1XbC/view?usp=sharing) for UACANet-L and UACANet-S.

 ## 4. Experimental Results
   + UACANet-S